AjxLab/hexagon/README.md

 ## Description
 This program is a interactive natural-language chatbot.
+A chatbot is a program that responds to user questions.
+In this project, we are developing with emphasis on "Humanity".

 ## Requirements